Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 datePublished: "2020-01-27 10:29:00"
 dateUpdated: "2020-03-08 10:29:00"
 featured: "./images/react-form-handling.png"
 tags: ["react", "form"]
 ---

-In the first part of this React series, we covered some of the basic React fundamentals, set up React working environment and started writing our React app.
+In the first part of this React series, we covered some of the basic React fundamentals, set up React working environment and started writing our Todos React app.

 <PostSeriesLink
 label="This React tutorial is part 2 of 4 in the React for beginners series." datas={[
 {
 prefix: "Part 1",
 label: "React Tutorial: The Beginner's Guide to Learning React in 2020",
 url: "/blog/react-tutorial-for-beginners/"
 },
 {
 prefix: "Part 3",
 label: "How to implement CSS in Reactjs App",
 url: "/blog/css-in-reactjs-app/"
 },
 {
 prefix: "Part 4",
 label: "Deploying React App to GitHub Pages",
 url: "/blog/deploying-react-app-to-github-pages/"
 },
 ]}
 />

 Now that you know some of the React fundamentals, let's dive deeper and explain the React form and event handling.

 Quick navigation – Overview of what you’ll learn in this part.